Movatterモバイル変換

 Smith was born inAtlanta,Georgia, and raised in a middle-class neighborhood located inSouthwest Atlanta.
 He is the oldest of five children born to his father, an aerospace engineer with former military service, and his mother, with a medical career within the military.
 Three of his siblings would later follow their parents' lead and also serve in the United States military.[3]

-Smith attended Beecher Hills Elementary School and Southwest Middle School, both located within theAtlanta Public School district.[14]
+Smith attended Beecher Hills Elementary School and Southwest Middle School, both located within theAtlanta Public Schools district.[14]
 His mother described him as a high achiever early on in addition to being independent and a passionate reader.[14]
 While in middle school, Smith became lifelong friends with Robert McDowell, Dwayne "Emperor" Searcy (future DJ and radio personality forRadio One'sWHTA),[15] and Vince Phillips (named as one ofBillboard's Top Music Lawyers since 2020),[16][17][18][19] who would become business partners.
 The foursome quickly became immersed in theskateboarding culture and would later work at Skate Escape, a popular skate and bicycle shop near the city's iconicPiedmont Park.
 While his best friends attendedBenjamin E. Mays High School, Smith attendedFrederick Douglass High School for theirmagnet program and was a member of the marching band.[3]
 They also began to frequently attend concerts atthe Masquerade, to see their favorite bands, includingAgent Orange andRed Hot Chili Peppers.[14]

 Career

-1991–2000: So So Def
+1991–2000: So So Def Recordings

-After he was promoted to Executive Vice President of A&R, Lil Jon recruitedDJ Smurf,Shawty Redd,Raheem the Dream, and Playa Poncho with others to create the compilation album series,So So Def Bass All Stars as his first project.[22]
+After he was promoted to Executive Vice President of A&R, Lil Jon recruitedDJ Smurf,Shawty Redd,Raheem the Dream, and Playa Poncho with others to create the compilation album series,So So Def Bass All-Stars as his first project.[22]
 Released on May 12, 1996, the album was a success, selling over 500,000 units and was certified gold by theRIAA on September 19, 1996, four months after its initial release.[23]
 The album, executive produced by Lil Jon, included the hit single "My Boo" byGhost Town DJ's.[24]
-It was sampled byCiara in her 2013 hit "Body Party".[25]
-In 2016, 20 years after its initial release, the song re-entered theBillboard Hot 100 chart at No. 29 due to a viral dance video.[26]
+It was sampled byCiara in her 2013 hit single "Body Party".[25]
+In 2016, 20 years after its initial release, the song re-entered theBillboard Hot 100 chart at number 29 due to a viral dance video.[26]
 Lil Jon completed the series, releasingSo So Def Bass All-Stars Vol. II (1997)[27] andSo So Def Bass All-Stars Vol. III (1998).[28]

 Apart from his label commitments, Lil Jon was a radio personality and DJ on Atlanta radio station,V-103,[29] continued to produce music for outside music artists, and was still working as a DJ at popular clubs around the city.[3]